Data room permissions explained hero.

 The short version

 Permissions are not a nice-to-have.
 They're the difference between sharing information intentionally and losing control of it.
 Set up folder-level permissions before you share anything.
 Add an NDA gate when the documents get sensitive.
 Use unique trackable links so you know who's engaged.
 Revoke access the moment a conversation ends.
-None of this is complicated - it just has to be done deliberately.
+None of this is complicated, it just has to be done deliberately.

 tick mark